dharmeshspatel4u/k-db-compare/README.md

 ### Generate a comparison file with the results of diff'ing two schemas

+To generate the source schema file to be used:

-`npm run-script diff-schemas` - Generates source schema file when not provided
+`npm run-script diff-schemas`

+To provide the source schema file:

-`npm run-script diff-schemas -- --sourceSchemaFile=./output/schemas/schema-inu-1234.json` - Uses provided source schema
+`npm run-script diff-schemas -- --sourceSchemaFile=./output/schemas/schema-inu-20180711103001.json`

 Location of generated comparison files: ./output/comparisons/

 ### Generate a comparison file with the results of diff'ing two data configs

+To generate the source data config file to be used:

 `npm run-script diff-data-configs`

+To provided source data config:

-`npm run-script diff-data-configs -- --sourceDataConfig=./output/schemas/schema-inu-1234.json` - Uses provided source data config
+`npm run-script diff-data-configs -- --sourceDataConfig=./output/data-configs/data-inu-20180711103001.json`

 Location of generated comparison files: ./output/comparisons/